 A few tips to keep in mind …

 - HMO’s … When looking for a Medicare Advantage plan, you will notice most are HMO style plans.
-The Premiums are typically very low, sometimes even $0.
+The Premiums are typically very low, sometimes $0.
 To compare the plans in your county, you can visit the Medicare website, enter your zip code and compare what is available in your area.

-- Open-Enrollment … Each year, Medicare Advantage plans have an “Annual Open Enrollment” period which starts October 15 and runs through December 7.
+- Open-Enrollment … Each year, Medicare Advantage plans have an “Annual Open Enrollment” period which starts October 15 and ends December 7.
 Any changes made during this time have an effective date of January 1.
 This is an excellent time to compare new plans available for the next year and also to view what changes your current plan will have.

 - Part D is included … With your Medicare Advantage plan, the Part D Rx coverage is typically included with the plan.
 If you are on any specialty drugs or on several prescriptions, you will want to compare plans not only for the medical coverage but also how well the plan covers your prescriptions.
 This is very important because of how expensive some medications cost.
 Each Medicare Advantage plan can treat medications differently with how well it is covered.
 Your total out of pocket costs are not only for medical coverage but also with prescription costs.
 Choosing the wrong plan can be costly.